Anti-monarchy protests in African kingdom eSwatini turn violent | Law-Order

 Anti-monarchy protests in African kingdom eSwatini turn violent

+Security forces set up road blocks to prevent access by some vehicles to the capital, Mbabane, on Tuesday.
+Some banks said they had shut until the unrest - which started on the weekend and turned violent overnight - subsides.
+"I can hear gunshots and smell teargas.
+I do not know how I will get home, there is nothing in the bus rank, there is a strong presence of riot police and the army," Vusi Madalane, a shop assistant in the capital Mbabane, said by telephone.

+Masuku said a curfew had been imposed from 6 p.m. until 5 a.m., and that schools had been ordered closed.
+This was to curb "violence in several parts of the country perpetuated by an unruly crowd," he said.
+Earlier, Reuters saw school children hurrying home on the outskirts of the capital.
+Witness Meluleki Simelane, 29, who is unemployed, said he saw two helicopters flying low over a protest to scatter a crowd in the town of Manzini.

-The 53-year-old king denies being an autocrat and is impenitent about the lifestyle enjoyed by him and his fifteen wives, who between them occupy several state-funded palaces.
+The 53-year-old king denies being an autocrat, and is unapologetic about the lifestyle enjoyed by him and his 15 wives, who between them occupy several state-funded palaces.
 A spate of crackdowns, such as the arrest of opposition leaders and activists in 2019, has done little to discourage anti-monarchy sentiment in the former British protectorate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)